SanketBhandure9/dev-tinder/homework.md

 74. Install jsonwebtoken
 75. In /login API, after email and password validation, create a JWT token and send it to user in cookie
 76. Read the cookies inside your profile API and find who is logged in user
+77. Write userAuth middleware
+78. Add userAuth to profile API and send new sendConnectionRequest API
+79. Set the expiry of JWT token and cookies for 7 days